bloominstituteoftechnology/Precourse/Lesson4-Intro-to-JS/README.md

 ## Control Flow and Comparison Operators

 In this example we are going to use control flow and comaprison operators.
-Control flow is a way for our function tp check to see if something is true, and either continuing if it is, or moving on if it is not.
+Control flow is a way for our function tp check to see if something is true, and either running the code supplied if it is, or moving on if it is not.
 For this we will use the "if" keyword:

 ```javascript
     function canDrive(age){